slipguru/icing/doc/source/description.rst

 Framework overview
 ===================
-IGNET is an implementation of an unsupervised learning technique used to identify clones, which are groups of immunoglobulins which share a common ancestor.
+ICING is an implementation of an unsupervised learning technique used to identify clones, which are groups of immunoglobulins which share a common ancestor.
 The method is particularly tailored for the immunoglobulin (Ig) primary sequence data type.
 Such method aims to divide Igs in `clones`,